JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 4. Laundry Must Be Easy
 If laundry isn't done, something has gone wrong.
 It's really important that the in-unit laundry is fast.
 Wash time should be approximately thirty minutes and dry times one hour.
 On new apartment inspections bring a towel to test out the washer dryer unit.
 Combined washer dryers are terrible, never accept a unit that uses them

+Maybe Saturday is laundry day, to leave Sunday as Brain Loading day.

 #### 5. No More Working From Home
 I realize I work so much more efficiently in-office.
 It's a struggle to stay focused at home.
 This is just me personally.

 #### 6. Be Professional
 Don't take things personally, even if folks come off as rude.
 Keep your eye on the prize.

+If you're sleep deprived or tired, just shut up.
+Don't chime in on meetings and don't have your camera on.
+You're not in a good state to represent yourself.
+Treat it like you're drunk (though obviously you're not)

 #### 7. It's Not You It's Your Habitat
 If you're having trouble getting work done, it's not because you're lazy.
 It's because there's certain environments that your brain needs.
 If you're having trouble, don't try harder, but find an easy environment for that type of work.